Demand at UK’s largest pawnbroker at record levels as cost of living crisis bites

 Despite having a full-time job, Simone, who lives in a one-bedroom flat, said the rise in energy bills and groceries had meant she was also cutting back on other things.

-“I’ve stopped having tittle luxuries.
+“I’ve stopped having little luxuries.
 I used to be able to go on holiday but I don’t anymore.
 I’ve cut washing down to once a week,” she said.

 “I’ve gone down to eating twice a day instead of three times.
 I don’t have coffee anymore and I tend to walk instead of getting the bus or the underground.
 It’s all just too expensive.”